 - Organ and tissue donation was raised too early with the family.
 Giving the family time will usually help them understand.

 - Someone has set an expectation with the family that authorizing donation is a decision they need to make.
 Avoid language that indicates they have a decision to make.

 - Families may have misconceptions about donation.
 Be thorough and respectful in addressing the family’s concerns.

 - Family is surprised that their loved one didn’t tell them.
 Help the family understand that it is not unusual for individuals to not discuss death with their family.

-Click here to watch Alexandra Glazier, JD, MPH Vice President and General Counsel, New England Organ Bank, discuss Why Gift Law Matters: The Law and Ethics of Donor Designation at the UNOS Region 6 Forum in Seattle, WA
+Click here to watch Alexandra Glazier, President & CEO, New England Donor Services, discuss Why Gift Law Matters: The Law and Ethics of Donor Designation at the UNOS Region 6 Forum in Seattle.